AVEVA/AVEVA-Samples/Basic/JavaScript/AngularJs/readme.rst

 Building a client to make REST API calls to the Qi Service
 ----------------------------------------------------------

-This example demonstrates how Qi REST APIs are invoked using AngularJS 1.0.
+This example demonstrates how Qi REST APIs are invoked using AngularJS 4.0.
 Although this example uses AngularJS, other javascript frameworks should also work.

-Because the example is an ASP.Net Web Application, you must use Microsoft Visual Studio to run it.

 Prerequisites
 -------------

 You must have the following software installed on your computer:
- - AngularJS version 1 (available on GitHub)
+ - AngularJS version 4 (available on GitHub) or greater
- - Microsoft Visual Studio 2015
+ - Angular CLI version 1.1.2 or greater
  - A modern browser (OSIsoft recommends Google Chrome or Mozilla Firefox)

 Preparation
 -----------

-The Qi service is secured by obtaining tokens from an Azure Active Directory instance.
+The Qi Service is secured by obtaining tokens from an Azure Active Directory instance.
 This example uses ADAL (Active Directory Authentication Library) to authenticate clients against the QI server.
 Contact OSIsoft support to obtain a tenant for use with Qi.